20 Animals With Green Eyes

 The domestic variety is distinguished by its vivid emerald-green eyes and short coat, requiring almost no additional maintenance.

-According to domestic breeding trends, this particular breed of cat can only exist in a domestic environment.
+According to domestic breeding trends, this particular cat breed can only exist in a domestic environment.

 The Havana Brown Cat is a single species with only one owner, despite being wonderful in homes with children.
 They have broad, vibrant green eyes.